particle-iot/docs/src/content/reference/device-os/firmware.md

 ---

 {{note op="start" type="gen2"}}
-On the Photon, P1, Electron, and E Series, pins A3 and A6 (DAC) are DAC (digital-to-analog converter) pins.
+On the Photon, P1, Electron, and E-Series, pins A3 and A6 (DAC) are DAC (digital-to-analog converter) pins.
 The analogWrite() function sets an analog voltage, not a PWM frequency, when used on these pins.

 When controlling LED brightness, you should always use PWM, not DAC.